shangdibaozi/KBEngineForUnity/kbe/src/lib/python/Doc/reference/datamodel.rst

       compiled; :attr:`co_firstlineno` is the first line number of the function;
       :attr:`co_lnotab` is a string encoding the mapping from bytecode offsets to line numbers (for details see the source code of the interpreter);
-      :attr:`co_stacksize` is the required stack size (including local variables);
-      :attr:`co_flags` is an integer encoding a number of flags for the interpreter.
+      :attr:`co_stacksize` is the required stack size; :attr:`co_flags` is an integer encoding a number of flags for the interpreter.

       .. index:: object: generator